-LCAS Trustees and Members are proud of the LCAS Outreach project which introduces primary school pupils at Leatherhead Trinity School to the sights and sounds of a wide range of instruments, through live performances given by working professional musicians.
+LCAS Trustees and Members are proud of the LCAS Outreach project which introduces primary school pupils at Leatherhead Trinity School to the sights and sounds of a wide range of instruments, through live performances given by working professional musicians and Royal Academy of Music students.

-It also permits groups of secondary school pupils to attend a weekly concert with their teachers.
+LCAS Outreach also brings groups of secondary school pupils to attend a live concert with their teachers.

 In addition to donations from audience members and visitors, and the top-up from the Gift Aid scheme, this project has had the benefit of support from Leatherhead-based legal practice Julie West Solicitor.